Blake Shelton Gushes About Marriage & Babies With Gwen Stefani In New Song ‘I’ll Name The Dogs’

 New music from Blake Shelton is here!
 The country superstar dropped his hot new track, ‘I’ll Name The Dogs,’ on Sept.
 8, and it’s a super sweet tribute to his future with Gwen Stefani.
 Take a listen here!

 It’s been over a year since Blake Shelton, 40, dropped his most recent album, If I’m Honest, and now, we’re finally getting a taste of some brand new music.
 Just three days after announcing his new single, “I’ll Name The Dogs,” the 40-year-old dropped the song on Sept.
 8, and we’re already obsessed.
 The song is clearly showing love to his girlfriend, Gwen Stefani, 47, and while it’s super mushy and romantic, it’s also funky and fun.
-CLICK HERE TO LISTEN ON iTUNES!
+Scroll down to listen.

 The song is basically a love letter to Gwen, talking about their future together enjoying the simple things, and he talks about getting married and having kids!
 “I’m talkin’ you and me with the same street name.
 Same last name, same everything,” he sings.
 “You name the babies and I’ll name the dogs, yeah.”
 OMG!
 We’re officially melting over here.